Tiyo98/farewell-cue-collection/jellymechanics.md

  \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellythrowdelay.webp)
  \
  There is a certain period after grabbing a jelly where you can't throw it.
+In the above clip it shows how you can release grab any time before this period is over, and the jelly will just get thrown as soon as possible.
 This is only useful in a handful of places but it's very good to know.

 ----
 ## Backboosts
 \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellybackthrow.webp)
  \
- Throwing a jelly gives you backwards momenutum for a very short amount of time.
-If you throw it backwards and immediately dash you keep that backwards momentum.
+ Throwing a jelly gives you some speed in the opposite direction.
+This typically doesn't last long because the extra speed decays due to friction.
+By dashing immediately after throwing a jelly backwards, you're able to keep that extra speed for a bit longer.

 ----
 ## Others
 \
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellydowndrop.webp)
  \
- When repressing down on the ground you drop the jelly.
+ Repressing down on the ground you drop the jelly.
  ![gif](https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellynodrop.webp)
  \
- If you hold down all the way from before reaching the ground and don't release it you don't drop it though.
+ However, if down is pressed before reaching the ground and is continuously held, you won't drop it.
  \
  <img src="https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellygrabhold.webp" width="384" height="216"/>
  <img src="https://github.com/Tiyo98/celeste-cuecollection/blob/main/images/farewell/jellygrabdelay.webp" width="384" height="216"/>